 (xviii) R&R shall be based on norms laid down by the State Government and shall not be inferior than that in the National R&R Policy and shall be completed within a specified time - frame.

-The R&R policy designed for the project affected families is adequate & having additional benefits than the National R&R policy.
+The R&R policy designed for the project affected families is adequate & having additional benefits.
 As a part of R&R policy some of the measures taken are as follows: